better-internet/radworks-docs/docs/community/README.md

     href="/community/ecosystem"
     title="Our Ecosystem"
   >
-    Learn more about what RADWorks is.
+    Learn more about what Radworks is.
   </Button>
   <Button
     href="/community/our-story"